telerik/kendo-ui-builder/docs/components/grid.md

 # Grid

-The Kendo UI Grid is part of the Data Management components which the Builder supports.
+The Grid is part of the Data Management components which the Builder supports.

 ## Usage